javorszky/framework-muxer-showdown/README.md

 # framework-muxer-showdown

-A companion repository to the muxer/framework showdown notion page.

 ## Scaffolding

 Makefile has a docker build that produces a utility image with `gci`, `golangci-lint`, and `mockery` in it.
 The docker compose file then uses that image to run the various tools, so you don't need to have any of them installed locally.